-Facebook tests pre-loaded “Instant Videos”
+Facebook tests pre-loaded ‘Instant Videos’

 While Instant Articles has mostly focused on the speed and convenience of reading news on Facebook, Instant Video focuses on the cost and accessibility.
 That could make the feature a major boon to Facebook’s efforts in the developing world.
 There, mobile data prices can be quite high compared to average incomes, and spotty network connections can make watching video frustrating.

-But if Facebook wants to be the social network of tomorrow not just today, it knows it must whole-heartedly embrace video, which can deliver more vivid entertainment and interpersonal connection than text or photos.
-Interaction with mobile video is skyrocketing, according to a NewsWhip study shared by eMarketer showing a massive 53% year-over-year increase in engagement with news outlet videos on Instagram.
+But if Facebook wants to be the social network of tomorrow, not just today, it knows it must whole-heartedly embrace video, which can deliver more vivid entertainment and interpersonal connection than text or photos.
+Interaction with mobile video is skyrocketing, according to a NewsWhip study shared by eMarketer showing a massive 53 percent year-over-year increase in engagement with news outlet videos on Instagram.

 Video also carries lucrative advertisements that are closer to the television commercials that brands are accustomed to making.
 Getting people accustomed to watching organic videos can make them more receptive to watching video ads.
-Plus, Facebook is starting to allow video creators and publishers to insert video ad breaks into the middle of their clips, and splits the revenue with 55% going to the creator.
+Plus, Facebook is starting to allow video creators and publishers to insert video ad breaks into the middle of their clips, and splits the revenue, with 55 percent going to the creator.
 Instant Videos could potentially include these ad breaks.

 By testing Instant Videos on Android, Facebook is laying the groundwork for both serving the developing world where iPhones are more rare, and more budget-conscious teens in the developed world.
-Combining forward-thinking accessibility initiatives with its engineering prowess and ubiquity could help Facebook excel beyond YouTube, Snapchat, Twitter, and other competitors who also see video as the future.
+Combining forward-thinking accessibility initiatives with its engineering prowess and ubiquity could help Facebook excel beyond YouTube, Snapchat, Twitter and other competitors that also see video as the future.

 0